arenatheme/thelook/sections.md

 {% method %}

+Sections let you empower merchants by giving them greater flexibility when customizing their online store ([source](https://www.shopify.com/partners/blog/introducing-sections-for-shopify-themes)).
+There are two types of Sections: Static and Dynamic.

 {% sample lang="Static sections" %}

-Sections let you empower merchants by giving them greater flexibility when customizing their online store ([source](https://www.shopify.com/partners/blog/introducing-sections-for-shopify-themes)).
-There are two types of Sections: Static and Dynamic .

 ### **Static sections:**